-We’ve got no shame about the fact that this easy cheese Danish recipe relies on frozen puff pastry sheets.
+We’ve got no shame about the fact that this easy cheese Danish recipe relies on frozen puff pastry sheets as opposed to homemade.
 Where our snobbishness and, perhaps a touch of disdain tends to come in regarding different brands of frozen puff pasty.
-The most common and affordable brand is Pepperidge Farm, and this recipe was actually designed with the specific dimensions of that brand in mind as the ideal.
+The most common and affordable brand is Pepperidge Farm, and this recipe was actually designed with the specific dimensions of that brand in mind.
 Opt for this, and you’ll end up with a perfectly fine cheese Danish.
-But if, like us, you want puff pastry made with real butter and just a handful of ingredients that you can pronounce, and if you want no preservatives or anything artificial, and if you want knee-wobblingly buttery pastry that puffs into über flaky and shatteringly crisp layers, then you want the slightly pricier Dufour brand, which is knee-wobblingly rich and just all-around magnificent.
+But if, like us, you want puff pastry made with real butter and just a handful of real ingredients that you can pronounce, and if you want no preservatives or anything artificial, and if you want knee-wobblingly buttery pastry that puffs into über flaky and shatteringly crisp layers, then you want the slightly pricier Dufour brand.
+Whatever you create with it will be ridiculously magnificent.
 If you swap a 1-pound package of Dufour for the package size called for in the recipe that follows, note that the Dufour dimensions are slightly different than that of Pepperidge Farm.
 As such, you’ll need to scale the recipe back a little by trimming a couple inches from one side of the square dough to obtain a rectangle.
-And you probably won’t need quite all the cream cheese filling, which means you can plop a dollop of cream cheese filling smack in the center of those puff pastry scraps, bring the opposite corners together above the filling, and bake.
+And you probably won’t need quite all the cream cheese filling, which means you can plop a dollop of cream cheese filling smack in the center of those puff pastry trimmings, bring the opposite corners together above the filling, and bake.
 Sorta as a teaser for that lovely full-size Danish that you don’t want to cut into become company arrives but you desperately want to sample.
-Because it would be seriously unholy to waste any of these Danish makings.
+Because it would be seriously unholy to waste any of this loveliness.

 - Quick Glance